-Healthcare facilities should specify a framework for the assessment, screening and vaccination of healthcare workers to minimise the risk of transmission of vaccine preventable diseases.
-This must align with relevant state and territory policies and/ or legislation.
+Healthcare facilities should specify a framework for the assessment, screening and vaccination of members of the workforce to minimise the risk of transmission of vaccine preventable diseases.
+This must align with relevant state and territory policies and/or legislation.

-Before beginning employment, all staff and students undertaking clinical placements should be assessed and offered testing and/or vaccination for specific infectious diseases before being allowed to work in high-risk areas.
+Before beginning employment, all members of the health workforce, including contractors, volunteers and students undertaking clinical placements, should be assessed and offered testing and/or vaccination for specific infectious diseases before being allowed to work in a healthcare facility.
 Particular attention should be paid to immune status, skin conditions, pregnancy in staff, as well as risk factors for specific groups of patients.
 These conditions may vary according to state/territory specific requirements and recommendations.